darkmatter18/cheatsheet/README.md

 ![logo](./images/logo.jpg)

 This REPO contains useful cheatsheets for several `Programming Languages`.
-Feel Free to use the CheatSheets to help learn new skills.
+Feel free to use the CheatSheets to help learn new skills.

 ### The following languages and libraries are currently available: